 - Personal trips to town and any dinners out

-The Hilary Stewart Bursary is also available for students to apply for.
+The Hilary Stewart Bursary is also available for students in need of financial assistance.
 Please refer to the bursary details here.
-You may select to apply for it on the application form.

 All students should have adequate coverage for the possibility of a medical emergency.
 Canadian students should ensure premiums are paid before attending COLT.
 Foreign students should purchase insurance through an insurance broker before they leave.

-We highly recommend that all students attending COLT arrive with an up-to-date tetanus shot/immunization.
-Please see your family doctor or healthcare provider prior to coming to discuss this immunization.
-Students that do not have a current immunization will have to be evacuated out of the field at the student’s expense if they receive a wound, cut or puncture as this has a greater risk of contracting tetanus in the wilderness.
+We highly recommend that all students attending COLT arrive with an up-to-date tetanus shot.
+Please see your family doctor or healthcare provider prior to your arrival to discuss immunizations.
+Students that do not have a up-to-date shots will be evacuated out of the field at the student’s expense if they receive a wound, cut or puncture due to increased risk of infection.